xqill275/introduction-to-tech-stack-website-project/README.md

 }
 ```

-This is function is how the search bar works it gets the input and makes it upper case so we dont have worry about capital letters, it then loops through all of the cards if the search matches it sets the card style to be block and if it dosent match it makes the card style none which hides it
+This function is responsible for how the search bar works.
+It retrieves the input and converts it to uppercase to avoid case sensitivity.
+It then loops through all the cards.
+If the search matches, it sets the card style to "block," and if it doesn't match or the search is empty, it sets the card style to "none" to hide it.
+This modification simplifies the logic by combining the conditions for displaying the card